Galloway: South by south-west - Scotland Magazine

 At the southern tip of the Rhins is the lighthouse, dramatic in its hair-tugging majesty where, in normal times, climbing the light tower and learning about life there is as good an excuse as any to enjoy the Gallie Craig Coffee House.

-Mull of Galloway Lighthouse.
+The Mull of Galloway Lighthouse is Scotland’s most southerly lighthouse.
 Credit: John Eveson / Alamy

 Hunkered into the hillside with a living green roof, its shelter is welcome as you make out Ireland on the western horizon.